ben-shearlaw/trailstone_solution/README.md

 3) `docker build -t etl_client .`
 4) `docker run etl_client`

+   Optionally, the image can be pulled from: `public.ecr.aws/q4c0v8k6/etl_client:latest`

 Possible improvements

 - Process CSV straight to output file without need for tempfile.
 Note: this is not possible with the data from the JSON